evakathie/ux-portfolio/projects/planeatary.md

 <h3>Final app</h3>

-<p>We did release the first version of Planeatary in January 2021 in the <a href="https://apps.apple.com/app/planeatary/id1532714969" target="blank">App Store</a> and <a href="https://play.google.com/store/apps/details?id=com.thinkplanetary.planeatary&pli=1" target="blank">Google Playstore</a>.
+<p>We released the first version of Planeatary in January 2021 in the <a href="https://apps.apple.com/app/planeatary/id1532714969" target="blank">App Store</a> and <a href="https://play.google.com/store/apps/details?id=com.thinkplanetary.planeatary&pli=1" target="blank">Google Playstore</a>.
 If you want to test it, it is still available in both stores — you can also <a href="https://planeatary.app/" target="blank">find our website here</a>.
-Last but not least I want to give you some impressions in the form of screenshots of how the final app looks — but of course, you will have the best experience by downloading it.</p>
+Lastly, I want to give some impressions of how the final app looks — but of course, the best experience is downloading it.</p>

 <img :src="'/images/planeatary/planeatary-screen-01.png'" alt="Three screens of the app Planeatary described below.">